 • Board of Directors for the Discovery Museum of West Tennessee.

-Nancy and her husband of twenty-nine years, Curtis, are active members of Englewood Baptist Church in Jackson, Tennessee where they enjoy singing in the choir and serving as Sunday School small group leaders.
+Nancy and her husband of thirty-one years, Curtis, are active members of Englewood Baptist Church in Jackson, Tennessee where they enjoy singing in the choir and serving as Sunday School small group leaders.
 Curtis recently retired as a teacher at Tigrett Middle School and now serves as office manager for the law firm.
 They have two children, Anna, a recent graduate of Union University who now lives in Louisville, Kentucky, and Will, a student at Madison Academic Magnet High School in Jackson, Tennessee.
 Curtis and Nancy enjoy traveling with their children and supporting the performing arts.

 Joseph Howell, a West Tennessee native and graduate of the University School of Jackson, obtained his B.A. from the University of Mississippi and his J.D. from the Nashville School of Law.
 Following his admission to the Bar, Mr. Howell practiced with the firm of Hollins, Wagster & Yarbrough, P.C. in Nashville and was a member of the Nashville Bar Association and the Harry Phillips Inn of Court.
 Following the birth of their first child, Mr. Howell and his wife, Lori, returned to Jackson, where he accepted a position as an Assistant District Public Defender for the 26th Judicial District of Tennessee.
 In 2006, Mr. Howell opened his own firm.
 Mr. Howell is a graduate of Leadership Jackson and serves on the Board of Directors for Madison County CASA.
 Mr. Howell is a member of both the Tennessee state courts as well as the United States District Courts for both Western and Middle Districts of Tennessee, the 6th Circuit Court of Appeals, and the National Academy of Elder Law Attorneys (NAELA).
 Mr. Howell, his wife and two (2) children are members of the First Presbyterian Church in Jackson.
 Joseph's areas of practice are elder law, estate planning, probate and estate administration and litigation.